michaelaffare/michaelaffare.github.io/portfolio/tswd/assignment/assignment3and4.md

 ![cnbc_vizualisations](../../../img/assignmet/3n4/1_cnbc_viz.png)
 Source: <a href="https://www.cnbc.com/2022/01/07/disney-topped-the-2021-domestic-box-office.html" target="_blank">CNBC Entertainment</a>
 <br/>

-These visuals conveyed the message, "Marvel Heroes propelled Disney to Top 2021's Domestic Box Office".
+These visuals conveyed the message, "Marvel Heroes propelled Disney to Top 2021's Domestic Box Office", but not very effectively.
 The visuals focused on the North American domestic Box Office and used numbers to concentrate on that audience.
 Although these five visualisations are individually clear and contain facts, they do not effectively highlight the main point (i.e., Marvel movies helped Disney top the box office).
 The viewer must mentally piece together the visualisations and draw a conclusion that is not obvious in the visualisations.